How to Become an Architect

 Creativity.
 Architects design the overall look of houses, buildings, and other structures.
-Therefore, the final product should be attractive and functional.
+They must ensure that the final product is both attractive and functional.

 Organizational skills.
 Architects often manage contracts.
 Therefore, they must keep records related to the details of a project, including total cost, materials used, and progress.